 Tourism in Newfoundland and Labrador is a success story representing a strong and sustainable opportunity for continued economic diversification, especially in rural parts of our province.
 It is a versatile employer in our economy, distributing jobs in all working age groups of our population and in all districts.

 Hospitality Newfoundland and Labrador is the provincial tourism industry association dedicated to advancing growth in tourism through advocacy efforts, skills and knowledge development and membership and networking opportunities.
 A proud partner of the Newfoundland and Labrador Tourism Board, committed to Vision 2020 and achieving industry’s collective goal of increasing visitor spending to $1.6 billion annually by 2020.

 Manager, Policy & Communications

 P: 709-722-2000 ext.
 231

-With nearly 2,600 tourism businesses present in all regions of the province, helping generate $1 billion in spending every year and accounting for 8% of total provincial jobs, tourism is a substantial component of Newfoundland and Labrador’s future.
+With over 2,600 tourism businesses present in all regions of the province, helping generate almost $1.13 billion in spending every year and accounting for 9% of total provincial jobs, tourism is a substantial component of Newfoundland and Labrador’s future.
 However, there are priority issues facing the future growth and development of the industry.